fetchrobotics/docs/source/mechanism_terminology.rst

 Coordinate System
 +++++++++++++++++

-The coordinate frames for all links in the Fetch & Freight are defined with positive z-axis up, positive x-axis forward, and positive y-axis to the robot-left when Fetch is in the home pose.
+The coordinate frames for all links in the Fetch and Freight are defined with positive z-axis up, positive x-axis forward, and positive y-axis to the robot-left when Fetch is in the home pose.
 All joint angle conventions are chosen such that from the home pose, positive motion